ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

 Social media has had a remarkable impact on society.
 There have certainly been positive effects, the breaking down of barriers and vastly decreased friction in communication and networking.
 But it's pretty clear that it hasn't all been unicorns and rainbows.

 What I want is for a debate to start and the research to happen.
-I'd love nothing more than for the existing giants like Facebook, Twitter, and reddit to join us in this research and help us build better social media feeds where the users get more control.
+It would be amazing if the existing giants (Facebook, Twitter, Reddit) joined us in this research to help build better social media feeds.
+But unfortunately, they are unlikely to have any interest in that.
+Ads are the primary source of income for all the dominant platforms, and ad revenue is directly correlated with platform use (endless scrolling).

-Unfortunately it seems they aren't interested in that, ads are the primary source of income for all the existing platforms and that's unlikely to change anytime soon.
-As much as I wish they'd use their enormous influence for good, I'm not holding my breath.
+That's unlikely to change anytime soon, and as much as I wish they'd use their enormous influence for good, I'm not holding my breath.

 ## Problems

-The kind of scraping that would be required for the kind of aggregated feed as presented here might be illegal and at least break the terms of service for the services involved.
+The scraping that would be required for the kind of aggregated feed as presented here might be illegal and at least break the terms of service for the services involved.
 However, the data could be collected stealthily without letting the service provider know by using browser plugins.
 The European Union has also gotten a recent interest in getting large companies to reduce barriers for users who wish to switch services, so perhaps there is hope.

 ### Legal disputes